h-shahzaib/Fluent-Source-Generator/README.md

 #### **Solution:**

-So you'll have to use a different name like maybe `_inner_method` for inner scope.
+You'll have to use a different name like maybe `_inner_method` for inner scope.

 ### **Recommendation**